fritzSubRosa/Project-Titov/Documentation/Rules.md

 # Rules

+@stephen, is this still valid or is the one in the Readme more updated?
 ## Game Setup
 Set aside the Resource Tracker cards.
 Place them face up with 3 cubes of their respective colors (Red for Might, Blue for Stability, Yellow for Influence, and Green for Food).
 These will henceforth be known as Resources.
 - Place card M1 "The Upper Cataracts" face up.
 Place a d6 on this card set to the number next to the hourglass symbol at the bottom of the card.